chuahou/ca-huel-la/README.md

 debian to regolith-look-ca-huel-la.install so that this can be installed in parallel to cahuella.

+## About the new wallpaper landscape.png

+I have this file, but I have no idea where it is from.
+Please do email me and let me know if you are the artist and would like me to take it down / attribute it accordingly.

 # regolith-styles

 A convention for organizing Xresource-based theme data.